diversen/detect-process/README.md

 # detect-process

-Detect is the running process context is `nodejs`, `phantomjs`, `electron`, or `browser`.
-Then you may more easy create scripts that runs both in e.g. electron and the browser.
+Detect if the running process context is `nodejs`, `phantomjs`, `electron`, or `browser`.
+Then you can create scripts that e.g. runs both in e.g. electron and the browser.
+Or at least find a way to determine which elements you will need to include, depending on the context.

 Usage in nodejs:
 ~~~js